IBM/appmod-resorts/README.md

 ![](doc/source/images/architecture.png)

 ## Flow
-1. Build custom Data Collector in Transformation Advisor
+1. Developer downloads a custom Data Collector from Transformation Advisor
-2. Download and run custom Data Collector on-premise
-3. Upload results and binaries
-5. Review analysis
-6. Modernize and migrate app
+2. Developer runs the Data Collector on the traditional WebSphere Application Server host
+3. Data Collector analysis is uploaded (automatically or manually)
+4. Developer reviews recommendations in Transformation Advisor and creates a migration bundle
+5. Transformation Advisor deploys the modernized app as a containerized Liberty app on IBM Private Cloud via Microclimate
+6. Developer downloads migration bundle
+7. Developer uses Docker to build an image and upload it to IBM Cloud Container Registry
+8. Developer uses generated Helm chart to deploy the modernized app as a containerized Liberty app on IBM Cloud Kubernetes Service

 ## Included components
 * [Transformation Advisor](https://www.youtube.com/watch?v=yBZVb0KfPlc): Not every workload should move to cloud.
 The right choice can yield large cost savings and speed time to market.
 The Transformation Advisor tool can help you decide.